RescueSocial/SNA-AH-Case-Reddit/README.md

 <br>Total banned accounts comments in 2021 is 1095.
 <br>The percentage % of 2021 submissions made by Banned accounts 11.84 %
 <br>Total banned accounts submissions in 2021 228.

+<b>The above are examples from the Reports and provide some guidance of where to find anomalies.</b>